Bus Registration for 2019-2020 school year

 - Friday, May 31 – hat day

 Lost and Found

-We are overwhelmed with the volume of items left in our lost and found each week.
 In order to keep items organized, we are hanging items in the hallway close to the front door.
 Please ensure your child is checking for lost items on a regular basis.
-Before spring break we will donate unclaimed items to a local charity.
+We will donate unclaimed items to a local charity.